Clearing contact details

 If you are interested in studying the MPharm programme but do not meet the entry criteria to enter directly, this course is for you.

 Graduates of the MPharm programme are well-prepared for diverse career paths.
-Many complete their foundation training and register with the General Pharmaceutical Council (GPhC), going on to work in community or hospital pharmacy, the pharmaceutical industry, or primary care.
+After completing their foundation training and registering with the General Pharmaceutical Council (GPhC), many go on to work in community or hospital pharmacy, the pharmaceutical industry, or primary care.
 Others find roles in the armed forces, prison services, or academia.
 Opportunities also exist in specialist areas such as oncology, mental health, and paediatrics, often following further training.

 What you should know about this course

-Our MPharm Foundation Year prepares you for the Master of Pharmacy programme, if you don’t have the right qualifications for direct entry to the four-year degree course.
+Our MPharm Preparatory Year prepares you for the Master of Pharmacy programme, if you don’t have the right qualifications for direct entry to the four-year degree course.

 This course offers dedicated support for students to develop as both scientists and practitioners.